jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## Common status codes

-The status codes are classified by number range, with each class of codes having the same basic meaning.
+The status codes are classified by number range, with each range of code numbers having the same basic meaning.
-* The range 100-199 is classed as Informational.
+* 100-199: Informational.
-* 200-299 is Successful.
+* 200-299: Successful.
-* 300-399 is Redirection.
+* 300-399: Redirection.
-* 400-499 is Client error.
+* 400-499: Client error.
-* 500-599 is Server error.
+* 500-599: Server error.

 | Status Code | Status Text | Meaning |
 | --- | --- | --- |